 Rear-facing safety seats

-Your child should ride in rear-facing car seats until at least their second birthday or they reach the maximum height and weight of the car seat (typically up to 35 pounds).
+According to the American Academy of Pediatrics, your child should ride in rear-facing car seats for as long as possible, up to the limits of their safety seat.
 Because of the force of airbags when they deploy, rear-facing seats should never be used in front seats that have airbags.

 Forward-facing safety seats

-After outgrowing the rear-facing seat, your child should ride in a forward-facing seat with a harness until they reach the maximum height and weight limit (typically 40-80 pounds) listed by the manufacturer.
+After outgrowing the rear-facing seat, your child should ride in a forward-facing seat until they reach the maximum height and weight limit (typically 40-80 pounds) listed by the manufacturer.

 Booster safety seats

-Booster seats are for children who have outgrown the height and weight limit of their 5-point harness but do not yet fit the lap and shoulder seatbelt.
+Booster seats are for children who have outgrown the height and weight limit of their car safety seat but do not yet fit the lap and shoulder seatbelt.
 The booster seat gives them the boost in height needed for regular seat and shoulder belts.
 By law, all children must be in a car or booster seat until they are 8 years old or 4 feet 9 inches tall.

 Adult safety belts